 Lanzarote is a wonderful island in the Canary Island Archipelago, and we're here to provide you with all the information you could possibly need about it.
 If you're planning a holiday to Lanzarote, or thinking of relocating to the island, sign up for our email newsletter to keep up to date with all the Lanzarote information.

-We love to hear from you, please free to add comments to the articles posted and subscribe for regular updates and special reader offers before you leave, using the form to your left.
+We love to hear from you, please free to add comments to the articles posted and subscribe to our weekly newsletter and special reader offers before you leave.

 If you have a sporting, as well as a general interest in Lanzarote, you might enjoy our sister website:Tri Lanzarote